-Rapid changes in the climate affect the survival and long-term viability of natural forests and their ecosystems, therefore genomic information is key to understand the capacity of natural populations to adapt to new environmental conditions and diseases, and to develop effective conservation and management strategies.
-Research in our lab focuses on understanding the genomic and evolutionary basis of phenotypic trait variation, plant stress response, and adaptation to changing environments in natural populations of tree species.
+Changes in the climate affect the survival and long-term viability of natural forests, therefore genomic information is key to understand the capacity of natural populations of tree species to adapt to new environmental conditions and diseases, and to develop effective conservation and management strategies.
+Research in our lab focuses on understanding the genomic and evolutionary basis of phenotypic trait variation, plant stress response, and adaptation to changing environments, using tools in genomics, transcriptomics, epigenomics and physiology.

 Genomics of local adaptation to climate